nechmads/react-native-popup-notifications/README.md

 This compoenent manages the actual content that will be displayed in the notification.
 It's a simple text compoenent, but you can easily create your own content compoenents.

+#### PUNContentIconText

+This compoenent manages the actual content that will be displayed in the notification.
+It's a simple compoenent to display a notification that is composed from an icon and text, but you can easily create your own content compoenents.

 ## Animations

 V2 is using react-native-animatable to control all animations.